 SOCs or Security Operation Centres are responsible for maintaining the security of data at the organisation.

-These control centres are found at both public and private institutions and one of their requirements is that their operativity is 24/7, in other words, their activity is continuous 24 hours a day, seven weeks a week, 365 days a year.
+These control centres are found at both public and private institutions and one of their requirements is that their operativity must be 24/7, in other words, their activity is continuous 24 hours a day, seven days a week, 365 days a year.
 Usually, to cover this uninterrupted activity in the centers operators work three shifts who rotate on the same workplace, so it must be ergonomically adaptable to the needs of each operator.

-Monitors and audio visual equipment in general must meet the highest quality standards, and when the video wall is chosen, we should exceed LCD technology with fewer years of life for a performance as high as the one required by these projects.
-For 24/7 environments, cube audio visual solutions are ideal by achieving great brightness quality, and sharper and more authentic colours, as well as minimizing the operator’s visual fatigue, allowing the operators to spend the maximum amount of time in their activity and avoiding the detriment of their visual health.
+Monitors and audio visual equipment in general must meet the highest quality standards for NOC and SOC romos.
+When the video wall is chosen for a project, we should exceed LCD technology with fewer years of life for a performance as high as the one required by these projects.
+For 24/7 environments, cube audio visual solutions offered by GESAB are ideal by achieving great brightness quality, and sharper and more authentic colours, as well as minimizing the operator’s visual fatigue, allowing the operators to spend the maximum amount of time in their activity and avoiding the detriment of their visual health.

 And a concept that must be present in all the elements of these control centres is ergonomics.
-Technical furniture: consoles and chairs must be adapted to the operators, and the best conditions must be guaranteed so they can do their job safely.
+It is essential that technical furniture, consoles and chairs are adapted to the operators, and the best conditions must be guaranteed so they can do their job safely.
 Lighting, temperature and environmental conditions fall within the parameters that GESAB’s team of engineers and architects assess before any control room project.

 NOCs and SOCs are critical work environments that need to have a design and components that are capable of meet the highest needs.

 One of the best examples of these kinds of projects is The Mecca Command and Control Centre which GESAB was able to develop in Saudi Arabia.
 From this center of control the security of the city and most important pilgrimage centre in the Muslim world is managed.